Sanjeev12357/Learning-Mangement-system/README.md

 ## Overview

-Study Notion Clone is a web-based Learning Management System (LMS) built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+Study Notion  is a web-based Learning Management System (LMS) built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It provides a feature-rich environment for users to explore courses, manage profiles, and engage in learning activities.
 The project incorporates various functionalities, including user authentication, OTP generation, course catalog, instructor dashboards, and more.

 ## Screenshots